Rysias/cds-assignments/vision-a2/README.md

 |macro avg | 0.09 | 0.11 | 0.08 | 10000|
 |weighted avg | 0.09 | 0.11 | 0.08 | 10000|

+### Discussion
+At first glance, there is not much to discuss: logistic regression bleew the neural network out of the water.
+Simple machine learning is superior, cue the next [AI Winter](https://en.wikipedia.org/wiki/AI_winter).

+However, there are several caveats to this conclusion.
+The first (and most important one) is that we only trained the neural network for 3 epochs.
+To reach comparable performance we would have needed to train for perhaps ~200 epochs.

+This was a quite deliberate choice on my end.
+Deep learning is incredibly energy intensive as [this report from MIT shows](https://www.technologyreview.com/2019/06/06/239031/training-a-single-ai-model-can-emit-as-much-carbon-as-five-cars-in-their-lifetimes/).
+Going against the IPCC with the goal of predicting digits seemd imprudent.

+Secondly, it takes a looong time to train a deep learning system.
+Currently, each epoch took \\~70 seconds.
+Multiplying this by 200 gives approximately 4 hours.
+There are many ways to speed this up from using tensorflow and GPU-acceleration to using transfer learning.
+However, we will explore all of that in the [next assignment](../vision-a3/)